ibm-cloud-architecture/cam-admin-bootcamp/Labs/1-3_Deploy_VM.md

 11. Upon a successful deployment you will see the following:

-Notice the APPLY Complete at the bottom of the logfile and the Green Dot with "running" next to it,  this indicates that your VM was sucessfully deployed.
+Notice the APPLY Complete at the bottom of the log file and the Green Dot with "running" next to it,  this indicates that your VM was successfully deployed.

 ![Lab_1-3_F](../images/Lab_1-3_F.png)